APCSLowell/SierpinskiTriangle/README.md

 Suggested steps to complete this assignment:
 ----------------------------------------------
-1. You may find slides #1 - 39 of the [Recursion powerpoint](https://drive.google.com/open?id=0Bz2ZkT6qWPYTdFNMNkthaG15X1k) helpful.
+1. You may find slides #1 - 39 of the [Recursion powerpoint](https://drive.google.com/open?id=0Bz2ZkT6qWPYTdFNMNkthaG15X1k) and  the [Recursion 1 worksheet](https://drive.google.com/open?id=0Bz2ZkT6qWPYTN2U4M2E5ZTQtMGFhMC00ZDY0LThiMGItODMwYzBiMGFiODdi) helpful.
 2. Fork and clone down this repository (Optional: Create your own repository from scratch.
 Look at the bottom of this page for instructions)
 2. Write the `sierpinski` function: